polichtm/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

     -  Organization name: **Fabrikam**

-    -  Initial domain name: any valid, unique domain portion of the fully qualified DNS domain name in the onmicrosoft.com namespace.
+    -  Initial domain name: **Any valid, unique domain portion of the fully qualified DNS domain name in the onmicrosoft.com namespace**.

     -  Country or region: **United States**